 - Fair reviews: Reviewers should evaluate manuscripts objectively, fairly, and professionally.
-Reviewers should avoid personal biases in their comments and judgments and they should express their views clearly with supporting arguments.
+Reviewers should avoid personal biases in their comments and judgments, and they should express their views clearly with supporting arguments.
 Reviewers must provide substantiated and fair reviews.
-These must avoid a personal attack, and not include any material that is defamatory, inaccurate, libelous, misleading, obscene, scandalous, unlawful, or otherwise objectionable, or that infringes any other person’s copyright, right of privacy, or other rights.
+These must avoid a personal attack and not include any defamatory material, inaccurate, libelous, misleading, obscene, scandalous, unlawful, or otherwise objectionable, or that infringes any other person’s copyright, right of privacy, or other rights.

 - Confidentiality: Information regarding manuscripts submitted by authors should be kept confidential and be treated as privileged information.
 Reviewers should not discuss the manuscript with anyone other than the Editor/Guest Editor(s), nor should they discuss any information from the manuscript without permission.

-- Acknowledgment of Sources: Manuscript reviewers must ensure that authors have acknowledged all sources of data used in the research.
-Any kind of similarity or overlap between the manuscripts under consideration or with any other published paper of which reviewer has personal knowledge must be immediately brought to the Editor/Guest Editor(s)’s notice.
+- Acknowledgement of Sources: Manuscript reviewers must ensure that authors have acknowledged all data sources used in the research.
+Any similarity or overlap between the manuscripts under consideration or any other published paper of which the reviewer has personal knowledge must be immediately brought to the Editor/Guest Editor(s)' notice.

-- Timeliness: In the event that a reviewer feels it is not possible for him/her to complete a review of the manuscript within stipulated time then this information must be communicated to the Editor/Guest Editor so that the manuscript could be sent to another reviewer.
+- Timeliness: If a reviewer feels him/her can't complete a review of the manuscript within a stipulated time, this information must be communicated to the Editor/Guest Editor so that the manuscript could be sent to another reviewer.